Best Kayak Reviews Guide For 2015

 Sit-on-top kayaks are in use worldwide for recreational purposes.
 The design has produced boats that are so inviting and easy to use that SOT kayaks are found at resorts and recreational facilities everywhere.
 SOT’s offer many benefits and user friendly features that traditional fiberglass sit-in kayaks lack.
 For one thing, paddlers feel safe and confident because it is impossible to be trapped if an SOT kayak turns over.
 The roto-molded plastic used to make modern SOT boats is very tough.
 Scraping over sand or bumping into a few rocks will not hurt the boat a bit.
 The plastic also allows SOT boats to have many molded-in convenience features such as fishing rod holders, storage bins, trays, and cup holders, as well as hull features that add to a boat’s stability, handling qualities, and speed.

-After careful consideration of your needs in a kayak, and the general conditions you will mostly use it in, it should be easy to find a good recreational boat in the $1,000 or under range if you are on a budget.
+After careful consideration of your needs in a kayak, and the general conditions you will mostly use it in, it should be easy to find a good recreational boat in the mid-range if you are on a budget.
 If you would like a more specialized kayak or one fitted with many accessories, then the sky is the limit, particularly considering the fishing electronics that many serious kayak fishermen like to mount.
 For a first-time buyer, it is probably best to keep it simple and basic, until you really know what you like in a kayak.
 These reviews will get you started with a few examples of the medium- to low-price boats out there.